ginnyintifa/PREXA_Rversion/README.md

 ```

-# Get the data for boxplot
+# get the data for boxplot

 ```{r}